MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Export inventory views

 You can export the inventory views to .csv format so that you can import your data into other tools.
 To do an export, navigate to the Devices view and click on the **Export** button.
-The service will prepare the data in the background and notify you, when it is ready for download.
+The service will prepare the data in the background and notify you when it is ready for download.
+Refresh the page periodically until the **Download now** link appears.
 Inventory will always export all data points, regardless of the currently set filters.
 There is no size limit to the export.

+> [!NOTE]
+> - Inventory data can be exported once per day and downloaded as many times as needed.
+> - The following columns were added to inventory with the upgrade to Cloud Updates, but are not currently included when exporting data: *Cloud Update Status*, *Update Status*, and *Wave*.
+> - Inventory does not support alternative methods for data export.

 ## Missing or duplicate devices